 HLB CA Falzon is a civil partnership constituted in Malta.
 The company is registered as a firm with the Accountancy Board in terms of the Accountancy Profession Act.
-As at 31 December 2018, the firm is wholly owned by four partners, three of which hold a practicing certificate in auditing.
+During December 2019 Ms. Fiona Buttigieg was appointed as a Partner of the firm within the Assurance Services Division.
+As at 31 December 2019, the firm is being administered by four partners, three of which hold a practicing certificate in auditing.